 • University of Virginia BSN to DNP Program

-5. MSN to DNP Nurse Practitioner Program Length - (1-2 years full time and 2 to 4 years part-time)
+5. How Long Does Nurse Practitioner School Take to Complete an MSN to DNP-NP Program? - (1-2 years full time and 2 to 4 years part-time)

 If you have already earned your MSN and are a practicing nurse practitioner but are looking to get that terminal degree in clinical practice, then look no further than an MSN to DNP program.
 With your background as a nurse practitioner, you will be able to continue your clinical work and be faculty at a university once you earn your DNP.
 Additionally, you may have the opportunity to add a specialty onto your nurse practitioner training.
 For example, if you are an MSN educated FNP and wish to also be trained as a WHNP, you may have the option of adding this on during your DNP training depending on your school.
 DNP trained NPs are required by credentialing bodies to complete 1000 hours

 of supervised hands-on clinical care which is more than you needed during your MSN, so you can expect this to be a part of your education as well.
 However, most programs will honor the clinical hours you completed while earning your MSN so you may only need to complete an additional 400 to 500 hours.
 MSN to DNP programs typically take about 1-2 years full time and 2 to 4 years part-time.
 If you’re adding on an additional specialty it may take a little longer.